Skip to Main Content

 Understanding credit card addiction and how to get help

-At Bankrate we strive to help you make smarter financial decisions.
+Bankrate is always editorially independent.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.
+Our is to ensure everything we publish is objective, accurate and trustworthy.

 If you’re concerned about your own credit card habits or the habits of a loved one, help is available.
 Learn how to recognize the signs of compulsive buying and gambling disorder, how to get support and treatment, and how to get debt under control.

-Compulsive buying and credit cards
+Compulsive buying and credit card addiction

 People who are affected by compulsive buying feel irresistible urges to buy things.
-Acting on those urges may provide short-term feelings of pleasure, satisfaction or relief.
-But those feelings may soon be followed by shame, guilt or regret.
+Acting on those urges may provide short-term feelings of pleasure, satisfaction or relief — but those feelings may soon be followed by shame, guilt or regret.

 Compulsive buying may also interfere with your work, social life and personal relationships.